 - If you know it is a phishing email, UIT Security can take measures to have the phishing website taken down.

 - Never respond to any email with confidential information.
 UH and other legitimate businesses will never ask for this information via email.

 - Use your mouse to hover over links in an email.
 This will show you the actual website you will be directed to if you click on the link.
 It is always best to type the address yourself into your web browser, rather than clicking a link in an email.

 How to identify a phishing email

-- May show the sender on behalf of someone, such as the University of Houston and generally do not contain the sender's email.
+- May show the sender on behalf of someone, such as the University of Houston, and generally does not contain the sender's email

-Be particularly vigilant during holidays or significant events since attackers heighten their activity during these times.
+Be particularly vigilant during holidays or during significant events since attackers heighten their activity during these times.